 If you're feeling hungry and want to try one of the unlimited Gujarati thalis (eat as much as you can platters) that the state is famous for, the best place to do so is Osho restaurant (formally called Zorba the Buddha).
-You'll be able to stuff yourself full for only around 100 rupees ($2)!
+You'll be able to stuff yourself full for only about 150 rupees ($2)!

 Don't Miss the Jain Temple